 In a typical scenario, a subscriber initiates a service usecase using his terminal.
 The terminal connects with access network over radio signal.
 Access network connects with core network through backhaul connection.
 Core network carries out required connections with other subscriber, another network or a gateway, as required by the service usecase.
 While operations are on, operators of the telecom service provider can monitor performance of the network using Operations Support System.
 A subscriber can also place an new order to activate a new service or terminate an existing one by communicating with an operator (using voice-call, SMS, or email).
 Once an operator receives the new order, he/she initiates the respective workflow through Operations Support System to fulfil the order.

-In these scenarios, broadly there are primarily three kinds of data which can be streamed into a big data analytics server to churn out useful trends and insights, hidden inside the data.
+In these scenarios, broadly, there are primarily three kinds of data that can be streamed into a big data analytics server to churn out useful trends and insights hidden inside the data.
 These are as follows:

 Like retail services and financial services, telecom services also have active involvement of its end-customers.
 The data generated in telecom services can provide useful insights about customer behavior, network performance and trends related with varous services.
 Traditionally, only offline business intelligence tools were used to churn out these insights.
 That also had a limited use because of high volume of data being continuously generated.